 What does sold subject to contract (STC) mean?

 Whether you’re buying or selling a property, it feels great to have an accepted offer all sorted.
 Now, the property is no longer ‘under offer’; it’s SSTC.
 But what does ‘sold subject to contract’ (STC) mean?
-What legal status does it provide, and does that mean the deal is done and dusted?
+What legal status does it provide?
+Does it mean the deal is done and dusted?
 Read on to find out.

 What does Sold Subject to Contract (SSTC) mean?